valkey-io/valkey-swift/CODE_OF_CONDUCT.md

 # Code of Conduct

-All developers should feel welcome and encouraged to contribute to Hummingbird.
+All developers should feel welcome and encouraged to contribute to valkey-swift.
 Because of this we have adopted the code of conduct defined by [contributor-covenant.org](https://www.contributor-covenant.org).
 This document is used across many open source communities, and we think it articulates our values well.
 The full text is copied below:

 ## Contributor Code of Conduct v1.3